“Affordable luxury and lashings of local character”

 A quirky little house on three floors linked by a curving staircase, the perfect self-catering accommodation in Malta.

 At the top of the house is the Bedroom, the largest room (4.9 x 5.8m).
 A comfortable queen-sized bed with its thick wooden posts looks most romantic.
 In another corner of the room a little desk with a green marble top is convenient for writing that post card you promised you’d send.
 The large original artwork in the room is a photographic interpretation of a Gericault painting.
 For a relaxed evening in we suggest settling comfortably in an armchair with a good book and a glass of wine.
 The perfect romantic, historic, different, self-catering accommodation in Malta.
+An additional single folding bed and single mattress can be provided on request at no additional cost.

 NAVIGATE SLIDER FOR MORE IMAGES